legends2k/blog/content/note/grub2_recovery.md

 # GRUB missing in UEFI’s NVRAM

 On an ArchLinux box (host) with UEFI + GPT setup, I’d to install Ubuntu on an external SSD, for a machine having legacy BIOS (target).
 I booted host in _Legacy Boot_ mode and installed Ubuntu by marking the first primary partition on the SSD _bootable_; everything went well.
 Rebooting showed GRUB on the SSD with both Ubuntu and ArchLinnux.
-Since target machine won’t have Arch, I’d to turn off os-prober:
+Since target machine won’t have Arch, I’d to turn off os-prober and regenerate GRUB configuration file [^4]:

 {{< highlight basic >}}
 # cat >> /etc/default/grub